Public invited to nominate for the school's Class of 2012 through Feb. 27.

 UNLV Falls Just Short of Air Force, 76-75

-Stacey Augmon is in his fourth year as an assistant coach for the UNLV men's basketball program.
+Stacey Augmon is in his fifth year as a coach with the UNLV men's basketball program and is in his first as associate head coach.

-Augmon has had a major role in assembling the talent on UNLV's roster as its 2012 recruiting class was ranked the seventh-best in the nation by ESPN and included the No. 1 overall pick in the 2013 NBA Draft - Anthony Bennett, and its 2014 edition was ranked No. 5 in the country by Rivals.com.
+Augmon has had a major role in assembling the talent on UNLV's roster as its 2012 recruiting class was ranked the seventh-best in the nation by ESPN and included the No. 1 overall pick in the 2013 NBA Draft - Anthony Bennett.
+The 2014 edition was ranked No. 5 in the country by Rivals.com, which included the No. 17 pick in the 2015 NBA Draft - Rashad Vaughn, while UNLV's 2015 class has been ranked No. 11.
+Christian Wood, who is with the Philadelphia 76ers, also played at UNLV.

-Augmon has also coordinated the Runnin' Rebels' on-court skill-development efforts since coming back to Las Vegas in 2011.
+Augmon has also coordinated the Runnin' Rebels' defensive and on-court skill-development efforts since coming back to Las Vegas in 2011.

-In his first three seasons on the coaching staff at UNLV, Augmon has helped the Runnin' Rebels to 71 wins and two NCAA Tournament appearances.
-UNLV has defeated seven top-25 teams over that span, including a win over No. 1 North Carolina in 2011, which was the program's first victory over the nation's top-ranked team in 22 years and the first time a Mountain West school had ever defeated the country's No. 1 team in both polls.
+In his first four seasons on the coaching staff at UNLV, Augmon has helped the Runnin' Rebels to 89 wins and two NCAA Tournament appearances.
+UNLV has defeated eight top-25 teams over that span, including a win over No. 1 North Carolina in 2011, which was the program's first victory over the nation's top-ranked team in 22 years and the first time a Mountain West school had ever defeated the country's No. 1 team in both polls.
+The Runnin' Rebels also defeated No. 3 Arizona at home during the 2014-15 season.

 In addition, UNLV was ranked for 13 straight weeks (14 overall) during the 2011-12 season, climbing as high as No. 11 in the nation.
 The Runnin' Rebels also were also ranked in the top 25 during the 2012-13 season for a total of 11 weeks.